The Pleasures of Sex

 Bellies press’d and glued together with love,

-We are two fishes swimming in the sea together,
+As I and you interpenetrate now, we are two fishes swimming in the sea together,

 We are seas mingling, we are two of those cheerful waves rolling over each other and interwetting each other,